Docs

 If your customer has requested to resume or payment issues have been resolved, or any other reason due to which the product/service should begin to be delivered, you can resume the subscription in Chargebee.

-• Scheduled: You can schedule a subscription to be resumed on a specific date/time.
+• Scheduled: Schedule the subscription to be resumed on a specific date/time.
 For a scheduled resumption, the resumption date/time can be updated even when the subscription is on pause.

 If a resume date/time is defined at the time of pause, the date will be preloaded and you can choose to modify it.
-If resume date/time wasn't mentioned, the subscription will be paused indefinitely.
+If resume date/time was not mentioned, the subscription will be paused indefinitely.
 You can choose a new resume date/time or resume immediately.

 Via UI